uptonking/note4yaoo/lib-utils-layout-dockview-dev.md

 - Dockview has built-in support for floating groups.
   - Each floating container can contain a single group with many panels and you can have as many floating containers as needed.
   - You cannot dock multiple groups together in the same floating container.
+- 🧐 `addFloatingGroup` only accepts existing panels and groups

 - Locking a group will disable all drop events for this group ensuring no additional panels can be added to the group through drop events.
   - You can still add groups to a locked panel programatically using the API though.